 Geeks may be long-winded and type in extremely long sentences, but other optimizers love them.
 They may occasionally deign to step away from patents long enough to do a little optimizing here and there, but, on the whole, would rather consult than do the actual optimization.
 Often, these SEOs will kindly write up condensed versions of the patents for reading by the masses, while passing any work they don’t want to do on to others.

 Cautious optimizers will always test first.
 They’d rather know a tactic works before implementing it, and may miss potential opportunities because of this.
 Like the Jumper, they also start sentences with, “I wonder what would happen if I…” However, the Cautious SEO will look at the idea six ways to Sunday, check the data, test and track before implementing on a client site.
+They hardly ever make worst SEO mistakes but when they do, it’s the end of the world.

 Now, some optimizers not in this category may laugh at their Cautious industry contacts, but others know better.
 These careful SEOs know the tactics they use backwards and forwards.
 If they say, “this tactic works,” or “this program is a good one to use,” you can be assured that it’s true.
 Every method, every tool and every SEO site in their inventory, whether “old school” or new, is capable of producing positive results out in the wild.